dd32/td-gh-ex/readme.txt

 Autoadjust uses a tried and tested fluid rows and columns system that instantly adapts your website for comfortable viewing on mobile and other portable devices as well as on a desktop or any other viewing environment.
-The theme includes 5 menu positions, 3 widget areas, style sheet editor and is compatible with Jetpack.
+The theme includes 5 menu positions - with the primary menu offering support for dropdown menusm, 3 widget areas, style sheet editor and is compatible with Jetpack.

 Version:1.1.1
 Author:Andrew "Drew" Dyer